 BOT 300 Conservation Ethics (1) Introduction to and discussion of ethical issues associated with biodiversity, ecology, and conservation biology.
 Repeatable one time.
 A-F only.
 Pre: any DB course or consent.
 (Once a year)

 BOT 301 Plant Conservation Biology (3) Introduction to the concepts and principles of plant conservation biology and to plant conservation-in-practice in Hawai'i and elsewhere.
 A-F only.
 Pre: 202/202L, or consent.
 Co-requisite: 301L.
 (Once a year) DB

 BOT 301L Plant Conservation Biology Lab (1) Introduction to approaches, methods, and analyses used in the study and practice of plant conservation, with an emphasis on experimental design and problem-solving.
 Includes both laboratory and field components.
 A-F only.
 Pre: 202/202L, or consent.
 Co-requisite: 301.
 (Once a year) DY

 BOT 302 Grant Writing Seminar (2) Provides three rounds of opportunities for grant writing associated with research in biodiversity, conservation biology, ecology, and plant systematics.
 Students will gain experience in peer review, grant cycles, and budget preparation.
 A-F only.
-Pre: 203 and 301 (or concurrent), or consent.
+Pre: 301 (or concurrent) and 303, or consent.
 (Once a year)